skellis46/slipbox/rationality and what is likely.md

 - in #practice-research practice-research, given my interests, evidence (etc), what is likely?
 What are the other things that might be equal
 - the kicker in all this is about recognising and understanding our interests and biases
 - #finger-pointing-moon
+- writing from [[Lithium dancing]] edit bin: I also understand this writing to be an expression of rationality in the sense that I hope it reveals my interests, understanding, and concerns and how these "shape what is likely, what is pertinent, what is useful, and what matters".[@noe-2015-strange Part I, Chapter 5: Art, Evolution, and the Puzzle of Puzzles, n.pag.]

 ---